Brachyspira pilosicoli: Microbiological characteristics

-Virulence Factors and Pathogenesis
+Virulence factors and pathogenesis

 B. pilosicoli attaches in an end-on manner to the mucosal epithelium of the large intestine and interferes with water absorption in the GI tract.
 This end-on attachment creates the appearance of a "false brush border" and is a common feature of spirochetosis in all animal species.
 Inflammation of the mucosa due to spirochete attachment may lead to a thickened mucosa, focal lesions with an exudate of mucus and white blood cells, and dilated colonic crypts.
 This disruption to the colonic enterocytes and associated microvilli causes the symptoms of diarrhea and slow growth that are characteristic of intestinal spirochetosis.

 However, there may be variability in the characteristics of colonization and severity of infection in different individuals and between species, such as purely end-on attachment with microvilli disruption in some compared to invasion and destruction of enterocytes in others.
 Originally thought to be non-invasive in humans, attaching to just the luminal surface of the intestinal mucosa, more recent studies have found that there can be cell destruction associated with intestinal spirochetosis.
 Diet may also play a role in the variability of the degree of colonization, and disease can vary from subclinical to severe.
 Cases of more severe diarrhea are associated with a heavier spirochete burden, increased cell destruction, and blunted microvilli.

-In general, the virulence factors within genus Brachyspira are thought to be involved primarily in chemotaxis and motility, adherence and invasion, and hemolysis.
+In general, the virulence factors within the genus Brachyspira are thought to be involved primarily in chemotaxis and motility, adherence and invasion, and hemolysis.
 Lipooligosaccharides in the cell wall may be associated with mucosal inflammation, though Brachyspira species do not have any genes that encode adhesins or toxins.
 B. pilosicoli is known to have flagella that facilitate penetration of mucus and interaction with the host enterocytes.
 Although virulence factors specific to B. pilosicoli have not been extensively characterized, various surface proteins have been identified that are known to be linked to virulence in other bacterial species.
 These include proteins involved in chemotaxis and motility, hemolysins involved in damage to enterocytes and subsequent inflammation, and ankyrin-like proteins that allow for the interaction of bacteria with host cells.

 Disease

 Swine

 Brachyspira pilosicoli is one of the causative agents of porcine intestinal spirochetosis.
 The disease is seen most frequently during times of stress such as during weaning and mixing.
 Pigs suffering from intestinal spirochetosis have characteristic diarrhea with loose, watery feces often described as having a wet cement appearance.
-Other clinical signs include reduced productivity, hemorrhagic colitis and bloody or mucoid diarrhea.
+Other clinical signs include reduced productivity, hemorrhagic colitis, and bloody or mucoid diarrhea.
 Diarrhea typically resolves quickly but may persist in some animals.
 On post-mortem, the large intestine may be enlarged and have a thickened mucosa.
-The decreased feed intake and body weight gain associated with the disease causes significant economic impacts for producers.
+The decreased feed intake and body weight gain associated with the disease cause significant economic impacts for producers.
 The most common sources of infection include contaminated pens, feed and water, as well as contaminated personnel and equipment.